TandaHQ/work-samples/modeling (business analyst)/README.md

 ## Submitting your answer

 You can write your answer in whatever format you like, for example in Google Sheets or Word.
-If you were emailed this task, just reply to whoever emailed it to you with the document attached or linked to.
-Otherwise send your answer to hr@tanda.co
+Please send your completed task to careers@tanda.co with "Completed Task for Business Analyst Challenge" in the subject line.